abraia/abraia-multiple/README.md

 image_embeddings = clip_model.get_image_embeddings([image])[0]
 text_embeddings = clip_model.get_text_embeddings(texts)

-# To use the embeddings for zero-shot classification, you can use these two
-# functions.
-Here we run on a single image, but any number is supported.
 logits = [100 * cosine_similarity(image_embeddings[0], features) for features in text_embeddings]
 for text, p in zip(texts, softmax(logits)):
     print(f"Probability that the image is '{text}': {p:.3f}")